RanvierMUD/ranviermud/docs/extending/areas/quests.md

       item: null
     }, config);

-    // call parent constructor
+    // Call parent QuestGoal constructor
     super(quest, config, player);

     /*
     All quests have a "state"; this is the part that contains any data that is relevant to the current progress of the quest.
-So in the constructor we will set the initial progress of this to simply be that the player hasn't picked up any of target item yet */
+So in the constructor we will set the initial progress of this to indicate that the player hasn't picked up any of the target item yet */
     this.state = {
       count: 0